 Humans are inherently vain creatures, what with all of our efforts to modify our appearances through countless enhancements, accents, accessories and other age-defying remedies.
 But while such tactics are typically optional for people, they’re often necessary when those people are trying to trick wary bass into doing something they’re not sure they want to do.

-I recently discussed color modifications on fishing lures with Bassmaster Elite Series pro Gary Klein – an accomplished tinkerer, bait builder and quite the cosmetologist when it comes to creating appearances that bass can’t refuse.
+I recently discussed color modifications on bass fishing lures with Bassmaster Elite Series pro Gary Klein – an accomplished tinkerer, bait builder and quite the cosmetologist when it comes to creating appearances that bass can’t refuse.

 Put it this way, the center storage on Klein’s Triton boat looks like a tackle shop merged with a beauty salon, or vice versa.
 Most noticeable is his collection of dipping dyes – 19 different bottles with at least a dozen unique colors.